ajbanjara/Wireshark/Development/FilenameEncoding.md

 We do *not* change the "ANSI code page" to UTF-8 (code page 65001), as [that will cause `more /?` to fail on Windows 7](https://twitter.com/geraldcombs/status/876145159343292416); the UTF-8 code page is not well supported on older versions of Windows.
 [Support in newer versions of Windows 10 is improved over support in earlier versions of Windows](https://docs.microsoft.com/en-us/windows/uwp/design/globalizing/use-utf8-code-page).

+### Arguments to programs

-In addition, for command-line programs, the `main()` function is passed argument strings in the current "ANSI code page", which means that, if the current "ANSI code page" isn't the UTF-8 code page:
+For command-line programs, the `main()` function is passed argument strings in the current "ANSI code page", which means that, if the current "ANSI code page" isn't the UTF-8 code page:

 - the `argv[]` values aren't in UTF-8, and must be converted to UTF-8 for use within Wireshark;
 - not all Unicode strings can be represented in `argv[]` values, so, for example, file names that can't be represented in the current "ANSI code page" can't be provided as arguments to those programs.

-This is handled by:
+Changing the C-language locale to use UTF-8 does not change the `argv[]` values to UTF-8, so we must do so ourselves.
+This is done by:

 - having the source file containing the `main()` function include "cli_main.h", which redefines `main` as `real_main`, so that source file defines a function named `real_main()`, the code of which is the main function code;
 - linking the program with `cli_main.c`, which defines a `wmain()` function, which is passed argument strings in UTF-16, converts them all to UTF-8, and passes the argument count and argument list array to `real_main()`;